3nginius/hijack-discord-selfbot/README.md

-# hijack-discord-selfbot
+# hijack-discord-selfbot + GUI
-Discord selfbot with a custom websockets and requests library.
+Discord selfbot with a custom websockets and requests library, and has a simple modern GUI

 ## **DISCLAIMER**